AS OF DEC. 14, WE HAVE ONLY TWO ROOMS LEFT FOR THIS MAGNIFICENT JOURNEY!

-For all getting to/from Bari airport details, UPGRADED room options and costs, deposit/cancellation details,
+For all UPGRADE room options and costs, deposit/cancellation details,

 Click for Puglia Logistics Page.

-Day one March 23, 2019 Bari ariival whenever.
-You will check into the Nicholaus hotel, about 10 minutes from the airport (taxi cost is minimal, not included).
-This hotel is a 4-star beauty with an excellent indoor pool and spa facility.
-There is a very good Italian restaurant on the prmisis.
-Deb and I dined there… excellent!
-CLICK for photo gallery of this property.
+Day one March 23, 2019 Bari ariival whenever and take a taxi to our hotel.
+You will check into HI Hotel in Bari (HI HOTEL BARI , Via about 10 minutes from the airport (taxi cost is minimal, not included).
+This hotel is a 4-star property with a full restaurant on premises.

 Activities day one and two around Alta Mira: